Christopher Rufo On CRT In Schools

 The famed crusader dives deep into the issue with me.
 I found it hard to disagree with him.

 Rufo is a key architect of the anti-CRT legislation being passed in state legislatures around the country.
 He is also a senior fellow at the Manhattan Institute, and his Twitter account is tirelessly flagging examples of CRT in the public school system, corporate America, and elsewhere.
 I’ve no doubt that some of this convo is going to stir up a fuss — but the truth is I’ve become more conflicted about this legislation as time has gone by.
 I once thought it was a terrible idea.
 I’m now not so sure, given the scale of the attempt to indoctrinate children in neo-Marxist understandings of race throughout public education.

-You can listen to the episode right away in the audio player embedded above, or right below it you can click “Listen in podcast app,” which will connect you to the Dishcast feed.
+You can listen to the episode right away in the audio player above (or click the dropdown menu to add the Dishcast to your podcast feed).
+Read the full transcript here.
 For two clips my conversation with Rufo — on whether anti-CRT state laws go too far, and on whether anti-CRT critics like us are overhyping the threat — head over to our YouTube page.

 The Federalist’s Nathanael Blake, responding to my column on “Ever-Radicalizing Republicans,” echoes a core point made by Rufo but applies it to the more narrow focus of sexually-charged books in school libraries: